What is the scope of sociology?

 I want to pursue sciology and have passed 12th.

 Scope is wide.
-Sociology as a career is not only a very enticing career but also many options.
-The career is diverse in terms of the specializations that one can choose from.
+Sociology as a career is not only a very enticing career but also many options. career is diverse in terms of specializations that one can choose from.
 Once you have completed your education there will be quite some opportunities.
-Research institutes, the criminal justice system, public health and welfare organizations, private businesses, law firms, international agencies, medical centers, educational institutions, advertising firms, survey and polling organizations are only some of the example where people from this background are required.
-There are options of working in other sectors with area specialists to
+Research institutes, criminal justice system, public h

-MA Sociology is pursued by many candidates as it offers lucrative career options.
-The scope of an MA Sociology is as follows:
+MA Sociology is pursued by many students as it offers lucrative career options.
+The scope of an MA in Sociology is

 Scope